Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - Bake for 35 minutes or until wooden pick inserted in the center comes clean.

-- Let the cakes cool completely before taking it out from the pan.
+- Let the cakes cool completely before taking them out from the pan.

 - Level off the top of each cake layer with a serrated knife.